ianstewart1/Ping/README.md

 Usage: goping [Arguments] IP/Hostname

 #### Flags
--n : Number of echo requests to send. (default is infinite)\n -w : Timeout in milliseconds to wait for each reply. (default is 5000ms)
+-n : Number of echo requests to send. (default is infinite)\
+-w : Timeout in milliseconds to wait for each reply. (default is 5000ms)